 One of the leading market experts at Emkay Research wrote in his report: “We believe that the transfer of Non-Performing Assets to a separate ARC usually means the standalone window dressing bank B/sheet, but we need to view the limit to the need of hair-cuts, structure of ARC and the record of recovery in the ARC, which is not looking positive in case of IDBI SASF.”

-In their latest note, the ICICI Securities said that YES Bank’s December-quarter incomes have vexed fears of its asset quality problems and gave a ‘Hold’ rating on the share with a revised price target of Rs.
+In their latest note, the Private Securities said that YES Bank’s December-quarter incomes have vexed fears of its asset quality problems and gave a ‘Hold’ rating on the share with a revised price target of Rs.
 16.